 Make a savings plan.
 Once you’ve decided to buy a car and know what you are looking to spend, come up with a plan to save for your down payment.
 Set up a separate savings account for your “car fund” and have the amount you wish to save directly deposited into that account each month so that you don’t even see it.
 Saving automatically is one of the best and easiest ways to save.

 Need some support to reach your car savings goal?
 America Saves is here to help!
-We’ll send you tips and information to keep you motivated towards saving for that down payment soon enough.
+Take the America Saves Pledge and we’ll send you tips and information to keep you motivated towards saving for that down payment soon enough.
 Think of us as your personal support system.

 While buying a new car has its perks, it can get expensive.
 The average cost of a new car is around $31,000 >> http://bit.ly/2hCAEqL